Unusual Things No One Tells You About Winter in Japan | The Invisible Tourist

 While cities that regularly receive snow can usually cope just fine, I learnt that if there is a snowstorm from the likes of Siberia, other southern cities tend to struggle as heavy levels are not the norm for them.
 During my trip, inside Kyoto Station was slammed with snow, which wasn’t a great experience for visitors.

-Of course that may seem obvious, but the next morning I was a little surprised to see people in Kyoto attempting to drive their cars on a thick layer of black ice, spinning their tyres at traffic lights and even the buses were without snow chains and sliding around.
+Of course that may seem obvious, but the next morning I was a little surprised to see people during a Kyoto winter attempting to drive their cars on a thick layer of black ice, spinning their tyres at traffic lights and even the buses were without snow chains and sliding around.

 Having never experienced this before, I’d be lying if I didn’t say it felt a little apocalyptic (yeah I know, I hear you laughing in Canadian, Russian and Scandinavian, haha).
 I made a day trip to Kobe that day, and locals there described what I’d witnessed in Kyoto as identical for them too.